 The Christians—as they preferred to be known—were a movement that sought to transcend the doctrinal differences between Christian denominations.
-They were, in a sense, the first ecumenical movement in history.
 Their basic principles included “the right of private judgment” and “Gospel liberty.”
 In 1932, the Christians united with the Congregational Churches to form the “Congregational Christian Churches”—a forerunner of today’s United Church of Christ.

 In 1881, “Camp Christian” was renamed “Craigville” in honor of Austin Craig, a progressive biblical scholar and minister of the Christian Church.
 As a theologian and preacher, Craig advocated for a non-dogmatic approach to scripture based on the rule of love.
 While the Craigville Retreat Center no longer belongs to a single denomination and serves all faiths, Craig’s inclusive spirit has animated worship and conversation in Craigville for nearly 150 years.

 Had God no higher aim in giving you His Word than to put into your hand weapons with which to wage the bitter and interminable warfare of sectarian dogmatism?

 The non-profit Christian Camp Meeting Association (CCMA) was founded in 1872 to manage Camp Christian, and has remained in continuous existence since then.
 Today, the Association still owns the Craigville Retreat Center and other historic properties, including the Tabernacle, Inn, Manor, Lodge, Post Office and a number of cottages.
 CCMA works in partnership with the Craigville Cottage Owners’ Association.
 Under their stewardship, Craigville has been spared over-development that has overwhelmed other communities on Cape Cod.
 Thanks to the two Associations, Craigville preserves the unhurried spirit of a simpler time, and remains a place set apart for rest, silence and prayer and renewal.